denisyuji/git-commit-wizard/README.md

 - Allows manual review and editing of the generated commit message before committing.
 - Automatically signs off commits using --signoff.
 - Supports multiple editors, defaulting to the editor specified by the $EDITOR environment variable, nano, vim, or vi on Unix-like systems, and notepad on Windows.
+- **New:** Supports an optional `-m` flag to provide additional context to the IA for commit message generation.

 ## Installation